microsoft/playwright.dev/python/docs/extensibility.md

 ## Custom selector engines

-Playwright supports custom selector engines, registered with [selectors.register(name, script, **options)](./api/class-selectors.md#selectorsregistername-script-options).
+Playwright supports custom selector engines, registered with [selectors.register(name, **options)](./api/class-selectors.md#selectorsregistername-options).

 Selector engine should have the following properties:
 - `create` function to create a relative selector from `root` (root is either a `Document`, `ShadowRoot` or `Element`) to a `target` element.